ProjectEvergreen/greenwood/www/pages/docs/data.md

 > All queries return subsets and / or derivitives of the `graph`.

 #### Queries
-To help facilitiate development, Greenwood provides a couple queries out of the box that you can use to get access to the `graph` and start using it in your components, which we'll get to next.
+To help facilitiate development, Greenwood provides a couple queries out of the box that you can use to get access to the `graph` and to start using them in your components. (which we'll get to next)

 Below are the queries available:

+> Note: the default return order for pages will be exactly as you have it in your local filesystem.

 ##### Graph
 The Graph query returns an array of all pages.